Last update: January 21st 2021

-- Maintain 1.5 meters distance from other people that are not your household members
+- Maintain 1.5 meters distance from people who are not your household members

-- Wash your hands often with soap and water; use only hand disinfectant in case water or soap in not available
+- Wash your hands regularly with soap and water; only use hand disinfectant in case water and soap are not available.

-- Use paper tissues to blow your nose and discard them after use
+- Use paper tissues and discard them after use.

-- Stay home.
-Work from home, do not go to school, do not go outside for shopping, should you answer the following questions positively:
+- Stay home (work from home, do not go to school or outside for shopping) if you have to answer one of the following questions with a Yes:

-- Have you experienced the last 24 hours or currently one of the following symptoms: a nasal cold, a runny nose, sneezing, a sore throat, coughing, shortness of breath, elevated temperature, fever, sudden loss of smell and/or taste?
+- Are you experiencing or have you experienced one or more of the following symptoms in the last 24 hours: nasal cold, runny nose, sneezing, sore throat, coughing, shortness of breath, elevated temperature, fever, sudden loss of smell and/or taste?

-- Have you had the new corona virus (identified by a laboratory test) and has this been diagnosed the last 7 days?
+- Have you had the coronavirus (identified through a laboratory test) and has this been diagnosed within the last 7 days?

-- Do you have a household member that is diagnosed with the new corona virus (identified by a laboratory test, and have you been in contact with that person when they were experiencing COVID-19 symptoms?
+- Do you have a household member who has been diagnosed with the coronavirus (identified by a laboratory test), and have you been in contact with this person while they were still experiencing symptoms?

-- Are you currently in quarantine because you were in direct contact with someone identified with the corona virus?
+- Are you currently in quarantine at home because you have been in direct contact with someone diagnosed with the coronavirus?